Tim Wilson (Australian politician): Superannuation and housing

-Wilson has been a long time critic of the superannuation industry, and an advocate for using super contributions to fund a deposit on housing.
+Wilson has been a long-time critic of the superannuation industry and an advocate for using super contributions to fund a deposit on housing.

 In September 2020, Wilson was criticised in responding to concerns regarding the level of the superannuation guarantee rate for women on Twitter with "[I'd prefer that] they can buy their own home so they're not homeless".

 He then began a push for people to be able to use their superannuation to pay for a deposit on a house.
 Wilson began using the hashtag on Twitter of #homefirstsupersecond to support his campaign.

 There were a number of negative reactions to Wilson's policy including former prime minister Malcolm Turnbull calling it "the craziest idea I've heard" and said that the policy had "some really poor arguments".
 According to a study by The McKell Institute Wilson's idea would send house prices soaring and would leave most investors worse off in the long term.

-Others focused on several tweets by Wilson's that appeared to be giving unlicensed financial advice.
+Others focused on several tweets by Wilson that appeared to be giving unlicensed financial advice.

 The chief executive of Industry Super Australia said that Wilson had "a clear conflict of interest", Wilson responded by saying the group was "bullying" the government.

 COVID-19

 Amid the 2020 COVID-19 pandemic, Wilson wrote to the Australian Human Rights Commission (as a previous head) and the Victorian Equal Opportunity & Human Rights Commission asking whether the Andrews Government's COVID-19 curfew could be justified on human rights grounds and whether there were ground for the commissions to take action to protect rights and freedoms.
 Wilson stated that he believed the curfew was "unjustified and does not meet the justification for a limitation on Victorians' human rights" due to public statements by the Chief Health Officer and Victorian Police Commissioner.

-During the pandemic, Wilson was also critical of the actions of commercial airlines in relation to excessive fees charged to stranded overseas Australians describing the process as "gouging".
+During the pandemic, Wilson was also critical of the actions of commercial airlines in relation to excessive fees charged to stranded overseas Australians, describing the process as "gouging".
 Wilson called on National Cabinet to increase the number of Australians able to return from overseas on a state-by-state basis.

 My Health Record scheme

-Following the announcement by the Turnbull government of a deadline for Australians to opt out of the My Health Record scheme, Wilson publicly opted-out and called for the Government to make "opt-in" the default position because of privacy concerns.
+Following the announcement by the Turnbull government of a deadline for Australians to opt out of the My Health Record scheme, Wilson publicly opted out and called for the Government to make "opt-in" the default position because of privacy concerns.